 - United Nations International Children’s Emergency Fund (UNICEF)

 - World Health Organization (WHO) Regional Office for Europe

-HBSC is a school-based survey with data collected through self-completion questionnaires administered by teachers in the classroom.
+HBSC is a school-based survey with data collected through self-completion questionnaires provided to teachers to give in the classroom.
 Schools across the country are randomly selected and invited to participate.
 Full details on the procedures adopted can be found in the reports of the National Health and Lifestyle Surveys.
-The HBSC survey instrument is a standard questionnaire developed by the international research network and used by all participating countries.
+The HBSC survey is a standard questionnaire developed by the HBSC International Research Network and used by all participating countries.

 Each survey questionnaire contains a core set of questions looking at the following: